RushabhBhosale/hrms/README.md

 - CORS errors: update `CLIENT_ORIGIN` in API `.env` to your web origin
 - Emails not sending: verify `SMTP_HOST`, credentials, and that provider allows SMTP; use `SMTP_DEBUG=true`
 - Excel export fails: check date format `?month=yyyy-mm` and auth permissions

----

-Happy building!
-If you want, I can also document a full API reference or add Postman/Insomnia collections.